-Best trees for autumn color
+Best trees for fall color

-Best trees for autumn leaves
+Best trees for fall color leaves

 Change in leaf color is a real piece of natural magic that happens as deciduous plants slow their metabolism.
 The chlorophyll in leaves keeps them green through spring and summer.
 Shorter days and cooler temperatures trigger a gradual reduction in chlorophyll production and the other color pigments present in the foliage are revealed.
 In fall, trees take back nutrients from the foliage and deposit hard-to-eliminate waste products inside the leaves before they are shed.